Syria Kurds launch security sweep, arrests in camp for IS families

 The US-led coalition battling IS said it was providing its SDF partners with "intelligence, surveillance, and reconnaissance" support.

-"The purpose of this SDF operation is to degrade and disrupt Daesh activities within the camp to ensure the safety and security of camp residents," coalition spokesperson Wayne Marotto told AFP, using an Arabic acronym for IS.
+"The purpose of this SDF operation is to degrade and disrupt Daesh activities within the camp," coalition spokesperson Wayne Marotto told AFP, using an Arabic acronym for IS.

-In a separate statement, the coalition said the Kurdish operation also aimed to "increase the ability for NGOs to safely provide the much needed assistance inside the camp".
+In a separate statement, the coalition said the Kurdish operation also aimed to increase the security of NGOs working inside the camp.

 A member of the Kurdish internal security forces watches as a group of Syrian families is released in mid-March from the Kurdish-run Al-Hol camp